sourcegraph/learn/README.md

     // For blocks with spaces & strings, use a template literal for input (like {`this`}) to preserve spacing.
 Also be sure to an additional space to the blank line. input='Your code here'
     language='Your language here'
-    matcher='The code you would like to highlight (optional) />
+    matcher='The code you would like to highlight (optional)' />
 ```